-A bit of geology helps here, looking back over vast eras, far longer than Quarters of Financial Reports!
-CO_2 had once dropped hard in a past Ice Age, to 160 ppm (parts per million).
-Naturally bitter cold times long before we humans, are explained by a fact Earth moves in very predictable ways around the sun, in non-round elliptical orbits.
-Over tens of thousands of years, moves change too via a 'precession' and by 'axial tilt' like a top spinning on a table.
-3 predictable changes explained by Milankovitch cycles, variable/cyclic cold or warming.

-Meanwhile, continents drift too, changing surface, impacting ocean currents so climates.
-If much land is in Northern, or in Southern hemispheres, affects how much heat is absorbed by - or reflects the sun's heat.
-Ice sheets near poles reflect sun (cooling) - as darker oceans instead at poles, vs. facing sun absorb heat.
-Net result of variables plus 26,000 year cycles in precession, 41,000 year cycles of axial-tilt, plus continents drifting, for cooling, warming - can/does change climate by a few degrees C at poles (that's a Lot!).
+A bit of geology helps looking back over vast eras, far longer than Financial Reports! $CO_2$ had once dropped hard in a past Ice Age, to 160 ppm (parts per million).
+Naturally was bitter cold - also hot at times long before we humans.
+Explained by the fact Earth moves very predictable ways around the sun, in non-round elliptical orbit.
+Over tens of thousands of years, the Planet changes too via a 'precession' and by 'axial tilt' like a top spinning on a table.
+3 predictable moves explained by Milankovitch cycles, variable/cyclic cold or warming.
+Meanwhile the continents are drifting too, changing Earth's surface, impacting big ocean currents.
+How much land is in the Northern, or vs. in Southern hemispheres, affects how much heat absorbed by or is reflecting sun's heat.
+Ice sheets near poles reflect sun (cooling) - as dark oceans at poles face the sun absorbing heat.
+Net result of a variable 26,000 years in precession, 41,000 years of cycles in axial-tilt, plus continents drifting for cooling, warming.
+Can/does change climate by a few degrees C at poles (that's a Lot!).
 Over time, naturally.
-Once renewed heating starts via many factors, say, CO_2 released naturally by volcanism, or by CO_2 from decomposing vegetation, or permafrost etc, it can 'kick-start' rapid-heating via water vapor naturally in the air too.
-That vapor is an even more potent greenhouse gas.
+Once renewed heating restarts via many factors, like $CO_2$ released naturally by volcanism, or by $CO_2$ from decomposing vegetation, or methane under permafrost etc, they can 'kick-start' rapid-heating via water vapor naturally in air.
+Water vapor is an even more potent greenhouse gas near-term.

-Earth's CO_2 levels had varied little last 1 million years.
-From around 160 ppm in the Ice Ages - to about 2x that near 280 ppm at start of Industrial Revolution.
-To find higher ppms - one must go back 4 million years to a hot Earth, over >420 ppm CO_2 , like today.
-When CO_2 started to rise, hard, it generally took thousands of years.
-Instead a vast CO_2 now spewing in 2 or 3 centuries means huge heating is already baked in.
-Much, much more heat & so loonngggg sea level rise unfolding over millennia+ ahead due to inertia.
-May become normal to see a lethal 50+ degrees C (122+ F).
-Normalized Arctic Circle temps of 30+ C (86+ F).
-At first, hellish hothouse conditions (masked at times say by La Nina) - but then a long-term hothouse state.
-We don't see how the oceans have already, terrifyingly, absorbed much heat.
-In 2023 those data showed 396 zeta joules of heat had been absorbed 1971 to 2018, so in just one lifetime.
-That's equivalent to 25 Billion Hiroshima atom bombs, and is growing.
-In 2022 oceans had added 10 ZJ more heat than in 2021.
-It's enough to boil 700 million kettles - every second!
+It's significant that Earth's CO2 levels have varied little last 1 million years.
+From 160 ppm in Ice Ages - to about 2x that or 280 ppm at start of Industrial Revolution.
+To find higher ppms - one must go back 3-4 million years to hot Earth >420 ppm CO2 like today.
+And CO2 rising hard generally took thousands of years.
+Instead, vast CO2 spewed 2 or 3 centuries has meant huge heating is already baked in.
+Much, much more heat & so lonnggg sea level rises unfolding over tens of millennia+ ahead, are on inertia.
+May become normal to see lethal 50+ degrees C (122+ F), or normalized Arctic Circle temps 30+ C (86+ F).
+First, hellish hothouse conditions (masked at times say by La Nina) - then after a long-hothouse state.
+We don't see how oceans already, terrifyingly, are absorbing heat.
+In 2023 the data showed 396 zeta joules of heat were absorbed 1971 to 2018, in just 1 lifetime.
+That's equivalent to 25 Billion Hiroshima atom bombs and growing.
+2022 oceans added 10 ZJ more heat than 2021, enough to boil 700 million kettles - every second!
+In 2023, new data indicated this much CO2 was last seen not 4 million years ago; we may reach 600-800 ppm by year 2100.

-Hence our problem: by massively burning fossil fuels we put in our atmosphere 'old' carbon that was safely locked away for millions of years.
-Natural gas, is 4 parts Hydrogen to each C, carbon, so CH_4 .
-Most hydrogen/least carbon, of fossil fuels, 4:1 ratio as CH_4 .
-That industry thus calls itself 'clean' (it is Not!).
-Burning each molecule only a bit less-horrid, than burning oil or coal.
+Hence our problem: by massively burning fossil fuels we've put in air 'old' carbon once safely locked away for millions of years.
+Natural gas is 4 parts Hydrogen - each part C carbon, thus = $CH_4$ .
+Most hydrogen/and least carbon fossil fuel, 4:1 $CH_4$ so industry calls itself 'clean' (it is Not!).
+Burning each molecule, is only a bit less-horrid than is burning oil or the worst, coal.
 Take black coal, anthracite (please!).
-Nearly all carbon, carbon dense.
-Burning 1 ton of that poison for power creates 4 tons CO_2 - much worse than gas.
-Coal spews 67% more CO_2 , plus toxic mercury, particulates, sulphur dioxide, awful ways to make power!
-Young, wet, brown coal with impurities is incredibly worse.
-Future wet-bulb temps that may kill.
+It's nearly all carbon, very dense.
+Burning 1 ton of that poison for power makes 4 tons $CO_2$ - so worse than gas(!).
+Coal spews 67% more $CO_2$ , plus toxic mercury, particulates, sulphur dioxide, awful ways to make power!
+Yet young, wet brown coal with impurities, is incredibly worse.
+For future wet-bulb global temps that may kill.